Skin, Hair, Teeth and Eyes

 Psoriasis

-Psoriasis comes from the Greek word psora, meaning fine bran like scaling.
-Psoriasis afflicts 1% – 4% of the general population, and is a type of chronic skin condition where itchy scaly red or white flaky patches form on the...
+What Is Psoriasis?
+Psoriasis, derived from the Greek word *psora*, meaning "fine bran-like scaling," affects 1% to 4% of the general population.
+This chronic skin condition manifests as itchy, scaly red or white flaky patches.
+These patches often appear on...

 Read More